percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### System Uptime

-The parameter shows how long a system has been “up” and running without a shut down or restart.
+The parameter shows how long a system has been up and running without a shut down or restart.

 ### Load Average